downfromthetrees/the_magic_eye/docs/hosting.md

 * Go to https://github.com/downfromthetrees/the_magic_eye
 * Hit the fork button
 ----
-* Create an account for your bot
+* Create a reddit account for your bot
 * While logged in as your bot go to https://www.reddit.com/prefs/apps
 * Create an app
    * Choose `script`